ClemRz/Finger-Joint-Jig/README.md

   - Center (Un/Lock): toggle the lock "pressure" implied by the stepper
   - Right (Previous): move the jig back to the last known position

+2 LEDs allows you to know what's going on:

+  - Red LED: either the carriage is in movement or it is unlocked (center button)
+  - Green LED: the carriage is static and locked in place

+When the settings are sent to the device (via the virtual UI) the LEDs blink as a confirmation.

 ## Software design

 There are 3 main elements in this design: